Yogibaer75/Check_MK-Things/check plugins 2.3/redfish/readme.md

 - 2.3.50 - voltage sensor without names are ignored
 - 2.3.51 - small naming modification for HW/SW inventory table
 - 2.3.52 - firmware inventory for all vendors that use the path UpdateService/FirmwareInventory
+- 2.3.53 - standby Firmware is shown as ok